Why am I not seeing website changes?

 If that doesn't do the trick, you may need to clear your browser's cache.
 Here's how it's done in Chrome:

 Note that this is not a website issue - this is a 'your computer' issue.
-It's not the website that needs refreshing, it's that you're being shown an old snapshot of the page.
+It's not the website that needs refreshing, it's that you're being shown an old (and often incorrect) version of the website or page.
 When you clear your cache, you force your computer to go to the website to get the updated page for you.

-Typically browsers cache pages for about 8 hours, but that can range from a few minutes to 12 hours or longer depending on user settings.
 To ensure you're always seeing the latest version, at minimum you'll want to refresh/reload the page.
-And you can always force a refresh and see the latest version with a cache clear per the instructions above.
+And you can always force a refresh by either closing and re-opening the browser or clearing the cache per the instructions above.